-When working in Awingu's full screen mode, the browser interprets the [Esc] key as a trigger to close the full screen.
+When working in the full-screen mode, the browser interprets the [Esc] key as a trigger to close the full screen.

-Only the first item in this list which recognizes the keyboard shortcut, will use it and processing stops.
+Only the first item in this list below which recognizes the keyboard shortcut, will perform an action linked to it.

 - Operating system (OS).